unstoppabledomains/uauth-auth0-social-connection/integration/installation_guide.md

-Login with Unstoppable allows an Unstoppable Domain owner to log in to your application using their Ethereum or Polygon wallet.
-After successful login, your application can obtain profile information about the Unstoppable Domain user such as email, domain name, wallet address and proof of humanity.
+Login with Unstoppable allows an Unstoppable Domains user to access your application using their crypto wallet.
+After successful login, your application can receive profile information about the Unstoppable Domains user such as domain name, wallet address, email address and proof of humanity.

 ## Prerequisites

 1. An Auth0 account and tenant.
 [Sign up for free here](https://auth0.com/signup).
-2. An Unstoppable Domains client ID.
+2. A Login with Unstoppable client ID.
 [Create one for free here](https://dashboard.auth.unstoppabledomains.com/).

 ## Set up Login with Unstoppable

+You will need two pieces of information from the Unstoppable Domains client dashboard: `client_id` and `client_secret`.
+These values will be used when you configure the Auth0 social connection.

+1. Login to the Unstoppable Domains Client Dashboard
+   1. Connect a crypto wallet such as Metamask
+   1. Your client ID will be associated with the connected wallet
+   1. Keep the keys to your wallet in a safe place256
-1. Create a client ID
+1. Create a new client ID
+   1. Make note of the `client_id` value at the top of the page
+   1. **Use this value in the `Client ID` field on the Unstoppable Domains social connection**
 1. Add a redirect URI for your tenant
+   1. Login with Unstoppable expects the redirect URI to be `https://TENANT_ID.us.auth0.com/login/callback`
-   1. Format is `https://TENANT_ID.us.auth0.com/login/callback`.
-Make sure to use the exact format above.
+   1. Make sure to use the exact format above
-   1. Click the `+` button
+   1. Click the `+` button to verify the URI
 1. Click advanced configuration
-   1. Change "Token Endpoint Authentication Method" value
+   1. Find *Token Endpoint Authentication Method* option
-   1. Select "Client Secret Post"
+   1. Select *Client Secret Post*
 1. Go back to top of page
-   1. Click "rotate secret"
+   1. Click the *Rotate Secret* button
-   1. Make note of the new `clientSecret` value in the configuration
-   1. It will only be displayed once
+   1. Make note of the new `clientSecret` value in the configuration (it will only be displayed once)
+   1. **Use this value in the `Client Secret` field on the Unstoppable Domains social connection**
-1. Add custom branding to your client
+1. Add custom branding to your client (Recommended)
    1. Client name
    1. Client URI
    1. Logo URI